 This table is divided into two sections, Device Control and Activation Settings.
 It shows each devices selected for the automation.
 The Activation Settings section shows the state the devices will be put into upon Activation (and the current device states in parentheses for reference).

 In Device Control columns, State shows the state of the device at the time the page was loaded.
-By clicking/tapping on the circle (the circle icon with or without a dot inside), the device can be turned on or off manually from this page.
+By clicking/tapping on the circle icon (with or without a dot inside), the device can be turned on or off manually from this page.
 If the icon changes to X, the device did not report the expected change and may require special care when creating automations that depend on its state.
 Type shows the type of device as it will be used by the automation.
 When the text is purple, the type can be changed (click/tap the current type to change it).
-For example, controlling an RGBW bulb as RGB (to Activate it with a certain color) versus CT (to Activate with a shade of white, i.e., a color temperature) can be selected.
-Or, a Dimmer could be only turned on/off, not having its level set by the automation, by changing it to Switch.
+For example, an RGBW bulb can be Activated as either RGB (to a certain color) or CT (to a shade of white, i.e., a color temperature).
+Or, a dimmer (or bulb) could be only turned on/off, not having its level set by the automation, by changing it to Switch.

 The two columns Act and Off determine whether a device is Activated and Turned Off or not.
 Some devices can be Activated, but not Turned Off, and vice versa.
-For example, an automation can turn off additional lights when the automation performs a Turn Off.
+For example, an automation can turn off additional lights when the automation performs a Turn Off (even if they are not "turned on" or Activated by this Room Lighting setup).
 These lights must be included here, and would have Act unchecked, but would have Off checked, like this: